 TOA and Principles of Planning- Ar Pedro Santos was again my prof and everything was better.
 Excellent powerpoints.

 Structural- Our prof was Engr.
 Gero Dy.
 I could say that he was good.
 Very interactive also and his powerpoints are helpful too.
 He knows what to teach and which are not.
 He would also give good advices and suggestions.
-He also talks spontaneously which sometimes are not on his powerpoint that to have to take down becos some of what he said actually showed up in the board questions.
+He also talks spontaneously which sometimes are not on his powerpoint that you have to take down becos some of what he said actually showed up in the board questions.

 BT- Ar.
 Jose Juson.
 He was actually really good and that is coming from a student who didn’t have much experience in heavy construction (meh).
 It was like I’ve experienced everything he taught us first hand.
 He’s very detailed!
 He doesnt give away his powerpoint so you should really take notes.